innovationOUtside/vce-generic-guide/local_vce_detailed.md

 - once a container has been created, you cannot change the port mapping, or mount additional volumes into the container.

-You can view the UI published by the running container, click on the forwarded link that appears in the container status area at the top of the container information page, {numref}`docker_desktop_running_container_2`.
+You can view the user interface published by the running container, click on the forwarded link that appears in the container status area at the top of the container information page, {numref}`docker_desktop_running_container_2`.

 ```{figure} md_assets/media/image11.png
 :name: docker_desktop_running_container_2